Hellyeenbeans/Hellyeenbeans/README.md

 If we know eachother a bit closer (friends or something of the sort) you can call me Ivy instead!

 A little fun fact about me, I LOOOOVE crocodiles!
+Also I'm very bad at doing emotions/looking around in ponytown and accidentally do the kissing emote when I don't mean to, so sorry if I do that to you by accident, I get so embarrassed whenever I do that 😭

 ![](https://komarev.com/ghpvc/?username=Hellyeenbeans&color=ff69b4)